From Soil Health to Water Conservation: Sustainable Land Management Tips for Every Gardener

 Water Conservation Techniques for Gardeners

-In the Bay Area and along the Central Coast, water conservation is essential.
+In Santa Cruz County and the greater Bay Area, water conservation is essential.
 A few small changes can dramatically reduce water waste and improve plant health.

 • Mulch deeply.
-It slows evaporation and keeps soil cooler in summer.
+Aim for 2-4 inches of organic mulch, keeping a few inches clear of stems and trunks.
+Mulch slows evaporation and keeps soil cooler in summer.

 • Choose local and climate-adapted plants.
 Native and drought-tolerant species thrive with minimal watering.

 • Use drip irrigation.
-It delivers water directly to roots, reducing evaporation.
+It delivers water directly to roots, reducing evaporation and can use significantly less water than overhead sprinklers.

 • Collect rainwater.
-A rain barrel or cistern provides free irrigation water.
+A rain barrel or cistern provides free, chlorine-free irrigation water.

 • Water early or late in the day.
 Cooler temperatures mean less loss through evaporation.